opensearch-project/documentation-website/_security-plugin/configuration/multi-auth.md

 ---
 layout: default
-title: Multiple option authentication
+title: Multiple authentication options for Dashboards sign-in
 parent: Configuration
 nav_order: 3
 ---

-# Multiple option authentication for Dashboards sign-in
+# Configure Dashboards sign-in for multiple authentication options

 You can configure the sign-in window for OpenSearch Dashboards to provide either a single option for authenticating users at sign-in or multiple options.
 Currently, Dashboards supports basic authentication, OpenID Connect, and SAML as the multiple options.

-## General steps for configuring multiple option authentication
+## General steps for configuring multiple authentication options

+Consider the following sequence of steps before configuring the sign-in window for multiple authentication options.

 1. Decide which types of authentication to make available at sign-in.
-1. Configure each authentication type, including an authentication domain for the identification provider (IdP) and the essential settings that give each type sign-in access to OpenSearch Dashboards.
+1. Configure each authentication type, including an authentication domain for the identity provider (IdP) and the essential settings that give each type sign-in access to OpenSearch Dashboards.
 For OpenId Connect backend configuration, see [OpenID Connect]({{site.url}}{{site.baseurl}}/security-plugin/configuration/openid-connect/); For SAML backend configuration, see [SAML]({{site.url}}{{site.baseurl}}/security-plugin/configuration/saml/).
 1. Add, enable, and configure multiple option authentication settings in the `opensearch_dashboards.yml` file.

-## Enabling multiple option authentication
+## Enabling multiple authentication options

-By default, Dashboards provides basic authentication as a single option for signing in.
+By default, Dashboards provides basic authentication for sign-in.
 To enable multiple options for authentication, begin by adding `opensearch_security.auth.multiple_auth_enabled` to the `opensearch_dashboards.yml` file and setting it to `true`.

 To specify the multiple authentication types as options during sign-in, add the `opensearch_security.auth.type` setting to the `opensearch_dashboards.yml` file and enter multiple types as values.
 When more than one authentication type is added to the setting, the Dashboards sign-in window recognizes multiple types and adjusts to accommodate the sign-in options.